GaloisInc/ivory/ivory-tutorial/tutorial.md

 ```

 Just to confirm that it works, run `stack codegen.hs --std-out`, and see that
 the `struct` declaration has made it into the output.
+That command tells Stack to run the Ivory compiler, specialized for this program.
+(You might also try `stack codegen.hs --help` to see all of the compiler options.)

 Next, we'll need
 functions to interact with `Character` values.
 Let's start by adding a few
 utility functions for manipulating health and magic.